Converting a van into a camper takes a lot of accomplished DIY skills.

 Few, if any, offer a bathroom module and water tanks aren’t usually underslung either.

-Choices often include optional extras like a fridge, cooker or roof vent.
+Choices often include optional extras like a fridge, cooker, campervan ovens or roof vent.

 The following companies are popular for these types of conversion kits: